Skip to main content

 Do bromeliads die after flowering?

 Technically, yes, the bromeliad does die after flowering.
 Once the bromeliad blooms, it does begin a slow dying process that will last a year or so.
 However, even though the plant has reached maturity, bloomed, and begun its descent, you can still do things to encourage the growth of bromeliad pups.
+These pups can be used to propagate your plant.
 With proper care, your first bromeliad could provide you with a pup that will grow to maturity, bloom, and repeat the same process.

 Rows of bromeliad plants